Relational Memory: Native In-Memory Accesses on Rows and Columns: Background

 \subsection{FPGA Background}

 \Paragraph{Field-Programmable Gate Arrays} FPGAs are programmable devices that can be configured to synthesize hardware functional blocks~\cite{kuon2008fpga, trimberger2012field}.
 FPGAs are becoming increasingly popular in modern platforms because of their high parallelism, reconfigurability, specializability, and power efficiency.
-In comparison to more traditional CPUs, co-processors and GPUs, they do not rely on the execution of a set of instructions.
-Instead, using a \emph{bitstream} mapping of synthesized version of the logic to its internal components, they are capable of directly emulating the logic of any digital circuit.
-This unique capability makes them attractive in many applications as such tailored designs provide high performances because of specific data manipulation, near perfect locality of the data and many levels of parallelism (e.g., pipelining).
+In comparison to more traditional CPUs, co-processors, and GPUs, they do not rely on the execution of a set of instructions.
+Instead, using a \emph{bitstream} mapping of a synthesized version of the logic to its internal components, they are capable of directly emulating the logic of any digital circuit.
+This unique capability makes them attractive in many applications as such tailored designs provide high performance because of specific data manipulation, near perfect locality of the data, and many levels of parallelism (e.g., pipelining).
 For this reason, FPGA technology has been widely used to implement specialized accelerators.

-An FPGA device is organized as a large number of programmable logic blocks surrounded by interconnect fabric. \textit{Lookup tables} (LUTs) are the main building block in programmable logic.
+An FPGA device is organized as a large number of programmable logic blocks surrounded by an interconnect fabric. \textit{Lookup tables} (LUTs) are the main building block in programmable logic.
 Each LUT is essentially an $n$-input, 1-output table to be configured with an arbitrary boolean function~\cite{rose1993architecture, ahmed2004effect}.
 Nowadays, multi-output LUTs are also available~\cite{mlut}.
 Multiple LUTs can be connected using the configurable interconnect fabric.
-In addition to the logic circuits, an FPGA has both a small memory in the forms of registers or flip-flops, and a larger local memory implemented as Block RAM, or BRAMs for short, and can access large but slow \emph{off-chip} memories through the DRAM controllers.
-Internal memory can reach TB/s scale bandwidth with sub-microsencond latency, whereas off-chip memories' bandwidth can reach GB/s~\cite{DBLP:conf/fpl/MinHEXCH19}.
-The FPGA logic is specified using a hardware description language---e.g., Verilog, VHDL.
+In addition to the logic circuits, an FPGA has both a small memory in the forms of registers or flip-flops and a larger local memory implemented as Block RAM, or BRAMs for short, and can access large but slow \emph{off-chip} memories through the DRAM controllers.
+Internal memory can reach TB/s scale bandwidth with sub-microsecond latency, whereas off-chip memories' bandwidth can reach GB/s~\cite{DBLP:conf/fpl/MinHEXCH19}.